Unified topological characterization of electronic states in spin textures from noncommutative K-theory: Results

-To further underline this point, we perform the same calculation after replacing the superposition of spin spirals by a superposition of spin density waves which gives rise to the spin texture in Fig.~\ref{fig:three_q_states}d)~\SupplementalMaterial.
-In this case, it is not obvious what the emergent field language would predict, and in fact, the emergent magnetic field in the continuous limit $B_\mathrm{em} = \hatn \cdot(\partial_x \hatn \times \partial_y \hatn)$ is vanishing for this texture.
-Manifestly, with the K-theory description, no such conceptual problems arise.
+To further underline this point, we perform the same calculation after replacing the superposition of spin spirals by a superposition of spin density waves which gives rise to the spin texture in Fig.~\ref{fig:three_q_states}d).
+It is not obvious what the emergent field language would predict, and in fact, the emergent magnetic field in the continuous limit $B_\mathrm{em} = \hatn \cdot(\partial_x \hatn \times \partial_y \hatn)$ is zero for this texture.
+With the $K$-theory description, no such conceptual problems arise.
 The $\theta$-matrix is not changed as compared to the previous case and the prediction for the IDS as the marker of topologically nontrivial electronic states in this system is valid.
-It is thus of no surprise that topological gaps are visible in the DOS in Fig.\ref{fig:three_q_states}d), while the associated IDS in Fig.~~\ref{fig:three_q_states}e) is again in perfect agreement with the K-theory of multi-$\vec{q}$ order.
+It is thus of no surprise that topological gaps are visible in the DOS in Fig.\ref{fig:three_q_states}d), while the associated IDS in Fig.~\ref{fig:three_q_states}e) is again in perfect agreement with the $K$-theory of multi-$\vec{q}$ order.
 This serves to show that the generalized fluxes $\Theta$ can provide a connecting theme which extends to more exotic magnetic phases such as vortex crystals in frustrated magnets~\cite{Wang2015}.